Frequently Asked Questions

 Will there be a secondary market for FAIRs?

 Yes definitely.
 A secondary market will be the place for most transactions because of the spread between the buy and sell price and the fact that most investors want to sell their FAIRs at a price better than the price offered from the buyback reserve fund which is the buyer of last resort and will always offer a price that is worse than the one offered in the secondary market.
-Network Society Lab will have a DAT Exchange/ secondary market up and running with the first group of DATs launched which include ReMeLife’s DAT.
+Network Society Lab will have a CSO Exchange/ secondary market up and running with the first group of CSO s launched which include ReMeLife’s CSO.
 We expect there will be other exchanges as well that will trade FAIRs.

 Do investors sell their FAIRs back to the company, assuming there is no secondary market.